Chicago Blackhawks: Jerseys

-For the 2017 NHL Winter Classic, the Blackhawks wore uniforms very similar to what they wore at the 2015 NHL Winter Classic.
+For the 2017 Winter Classic, the Blackhawks wore uniforms very similar to what they wore at the 2015 Winter Classic.
 These new uniforms however feature a few modifications that were made to them.
 The most notable changes are to the logo and the cross tomahawks.
-The logo this time is the appropriate logo that the franchise used in 1957–65.
-But, they removed the roundel and the lettering so that just the logo itself stands out.
-The placement of the familiar "C" with crossed tomahawks is featured in the same position with the same striping pattern on the sleeve as the 2015 NHL Winter Classic uniform had.
-The only differences between the tomahawks from the 2015 NHL Winter Classic uniform and the 2017 NHL Winter Classic uniform are where the colors are placed for the tomahawk.
-The 2017 NHL Winter Classic patch is featured on the right shoulder.
+The logo this time is the appropriate logo that the franchise used in 1957–1965, but they removed the roundel and the lettering so that just the logo itself stands out.
+The placement of the familiar "C" with crossed tomahawks is featured in the same position with the same striping pattern on the sleeve as the 2015 Winter Classic uniform had.
+The only differences between the tomahawks from the 2015 Winter Classic uniform and the 2017 Winter Classic uniform are where the colors are placed for the tomahawk.
+The 2017 Winter Classic patch is featured on the right shoulder.

 To honor the NHL's centennial year, a special anniversary logo was designed for the remainder of the 2016–17 season, which started on January 1, 2017, for all thirty teams, featuring a banner wrapped around the number 100 with the current NHL shield in the foreground.
 Both the banner and the number 100 are in same silver color as the NHL shield.
 The Blackhawks wore this logo patch underneath the numbering on the right-sleeve on both the home and away jerseys.
 The Blackhawks debuted this patch on their home jerseys on January 5, 2017, and then they debuted the patch on the away jerseys on January 13, 2017.
-All home and away jerseys for all thirty teams will continue to have patches of the NHL's centennial emblem for the 2017–18 season, located above or below the numbers on their right sleeves, for at least up to the playing of the NHL 100 Classic on December 16, 2017.
+All home and away jerseys for all 30 teams will continue to have patches of the NHL's centennial emblem for the 2017–18 season, located above or below the numbers on their right sleeves, for at least up to the playing of the NHL 100 Classic on December 16, 2017.

 Adidas signed an agreement with the NHL to be the official outfitter of uniforms and licensed apparel for all teams, starting with the 2017–18 season, replacing Reebok.
-The Reebok Edge template will now be retired in favor of the Adidas' ADIZERO template.
+The Reebok "Edge" template was retired in favor of the Adidas' "ADIZERO" template.
 The home and away uniforms that were debuted in the 2007–08 season remain nearly identical with the exception of the new Adidas ADIZERO template and the new collar.
 With the new collar, the NHL shield remains but is no longer placed on a lower layer with flaps nearby, as it's now front and center on a pentagon with a new "Chrome Flex" style.
 The waist stripes are now curved instead of being straight across.
 The Adidas logo replaces the Reebok logo on the back collar.